useperform/perform/docs/tutorial/index.rst

 .. note::

-   Make sure you have :doc:`installed Perform <../start/install>` before you begin.
+   Make sure you have :doc:`installed Perform <../start/install>` and have run ``perform requirements`` before you begin.

+   Revisit the :doc:`requirements guide <../start/requirements>` if you get any errors.

 .. toctree::
    :maxdepth: 2